RainWangjie/today-electron/README.md

 ## Components

-I have written some components for this project, including:
+I wrote all components to provide smooth interactions and refreshing user experience.

 * Calendar
 * ContextMenu